- Edward Casmere Named to Crain’s 2021 Notable Gen X Leaders List

 - Served as a member of the Defense Liaison Committee for the MDL-875 Court overseeing asbestos claims filed in Illinois, Indiana, and Wisconsin.

-John Marshall Law School (Chicago), J.D., Jan.
+University of Illinois Chicago School of Law, J.D., Jan.
 2001, magna cum laude, Order of John Marshall

-Illinois State University, B.S., Political Science, Public Relations/Communications, 1995
+Illinois State University, B.S., Double major in Political Science, and Public Relations/Communications, 1995

 U.S. Court of Appeals for the Seventh Circuit